balcortex/100_days_code_web_development/README.md

 ## Day 060 - 2023/11/01

 Today I learned about the forEach method of the Array objects, which receives a callback function as a parameter and executes it for each item.

+## Day 061 - 2023/11/02

+Today I learned that functions are like values in JavaScript (a special kind tho).
+Also, I learned how to declare default arguments in function definitions